cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/5 - Web App penetration tester/4 - Insecure File upload.md

+<mark style="background: #FF5582A6;">Insecure File Upload is a security vulnerability that occurs when a web application allows users to upload files without properly validating, sanitizing, or restricting those files.
+Attackers can exploit this to upload malicious files (e.g., scripts, malware) that can compromise the application or server.</mark>

 # Basic Bypass
-The vulnerability here arises when we are able to upload files on the server and these files are not verified.
-So basically we can upload malicious file with malicious content.
+**==The vulnerability here arises when we are able to upload files on the server and these files are not verified.
+So basically we can upload malicious file with malicious content.==**

 In general we are able to gain a web shell, for example uploading a php file.